Jean Couturier 1973 EDP

 by Jean-Louis Sieuzac , Gérard Pelpel , Jacqueline Couturier

 Jean Couturier Coriandre is an Eau de Parfum launched in 1973, created by Jean-Louis Sieuzac, Gérard Pelpel, and Jacqueline Couturier.
 Coriandre opens with Angelica, Bergamot, Orange Blossom, and Coriander, settles into a heart of Rose, Jasmine, Iris, and Violet, and dries down to a base of Musk, Sandalwood, Vetiver, and Patchouli.
-Jean Couturier's Coriandre carries a Favourite verdict, a aromatic-led wear.
+Jean Couturier's Coriandre carries a Favourite verdict, an aromatic-led wear.

 Coriandre is a polarising, unapologetically '70s green chypre.
 Definitely not for the gourmand crowd, but if you're after a sophisticated, timeless scent that stands out, this affordable gem might just be your new obsession.